hau-mal/BigData/nifi/vm-template/README.md

 ### Post deployment tasks
-Configure the nsg to access NiFi via http://<ipaddress>:8080/nifi/ Defalut port 8080 is used
+Configure the nsg to access NiFi via http://<ipaddress>:8080/nifi/ Default port 8080 is used.